goetting/ez-flux/README.md

 -   `plugin` **Function**

-A given function will be bound to the ezFlux scope.
-It will be accessable in ezFlux.plugins
+The given function will be appied with the ezFlux scope.
+Its return value will be Object.assigned to ezFlux.plugins;

 # Contributing